-It is a good idea to bring some notes or a mind map with you to the exam.
-You may also bring a small item such as a picture, an event ticket or medal into the exam room to support the topic dicussion.
-However, mobile phones must not be brought into the exam room.
+You can bring some notes with you to the exam.
 During the exam, you discuss your topic with the examiner.
-Remember to plan your topic as a discussion, thinking of questions that you can ask the examiner and also questions that the examiner might ask you.
+Remember to plan your topic both as a presentation and as a discussion, thinking of questions that you can ask the examiner and also questions that the examiner might ask you.